 Dr. John S. Niederhauser

-Dr. Niederhauser is best known in the scientific community for his research to control the potato late blight pathogen.
-He earned a Ph.D. in plant pathology from Cornell in 1943 and taught there before moving to Mexico as a Rockefeller Foundation researcher to study wheat and corn pathogens in 1947.
-While there, he identified Mexico as the place of origin of late blight, which has been a global potato production problem since its sudden appearance in Ireland in the 1840s.
+John Niederhauser was best known in the scientific community for his research to control the late blight pathogen.
+He earned a Ph.D. in plant pathology from Cornell University in 1943 and taught there before moving to Mexico as a Rockefeller Foundation researcher to study wheat and corn pathogens in 1947.
+While there, he identified Mexico as the place of origin of late blight, which had been a global potato production problem for more than a century.

-Locating resistance to the disease in a Mexican wild potato species, Dr. Niederhauser and his colleagues assumed a leadership role in breeding for durable resistance in over 14 edible potato varieties from 1952 to 1956.
-This Mexican germplasm has provided the sources of late blight resistance used in potato breeding programs all over the world.
+Locating resistance to the late blight disease in a Mexican wild potato species, Niederhauser and his colleagues began breeding for durable resistance in more than fourteen edible potato varieties from 1952 to 1956.
+The Mexican germplasm that he developed subsequently provided the sources of late blight resistance to potato breeding programs all over the world.

-Working from Mexico, Dr. Niederhauser cooperated in developing strong national potato programs in other countries, including Pakistan, Bangladesh, Colombia, India, and Turkey.
-These countries more than doubled their potato acreage while simultaneously doubling or tripling productivity, and total national production increased by four to eight times.
+Working from Mexico, Niederhauser cooperated in developing strong national potato programs in other countries, including Pakistan, Bangladesh, Colombia, India, and Turkey.
+These countries more than doubled their potato acreage while simultaneously doubling or tripling productivity.
 As per capita potato consumption in these areas increased by nearly 100 percent over 30 years, families could choose from a wider variety of affordable sources of nutrition.

-More than 180 scientists from national programs all over the world came to Mexico to learn potato production technology in the field, working with Dr. Niederhauser and his Mexican colleagues.
-To better organize international cooperation, he established the Inter-American Potato Program in 1961 and the International Potato Program in 1966 to allow scientists from many countries, to collaborate in solving food production problems.
-Such strategies became the keystone for the newly created international agricultural research centers.
+More than 180 scientists from national programs all over the world came to Mexico to learn potato production technology in the field, working with Niederhauser and his colleagues.
+To better organize international cooperation, he established the Inter-American Potato Program in 1961 and the International Potato Program in 1966 to allow scientists from many countries to collaborate in solving food production problems.

-These international activities led to Dr. Niederhauser’s co-founding of the International Potato Center in Lima, Peru, in 1971.
-This center is well known for the basic characteristics adopted from Dr. Niederhauser's preceding programs: modest headquarters; cooperation with qualified potato research institutions throughout the world; regionalization of activities to give strength and continuity to national program development; and the maintenance of a potato germplasm bank to provide a global pool of genetic material.
-In 1978, Dr. Niederhauser similarly launched the Regional Cooperative Potato Program (PRECODEPA), involving programs from Mexico, Central America, Panama, and the Caribbean.
-PRECODEPA is renowned as a model for regional cooperation in agricultural production and research and may be the most important development strategy for technology transfer since the international agricultural research centers were created in the 1960s.
+His international activities led to Niederhauser’s co-founding of the International Potato Center in Lima, Peru, in 1971.
+This center is well known for the basic characteristics adopted from Niederhauser’s preceding programs: modest headquarters; cooperation with qualified potato research institutions throughout the world; regionalization of activities to give strength and continuity to national program development; and the maintenance of a potato germplasm bank to provide a global pool of genetic material.

-In addition to being named a World Food Prize Laureate, Dr. Niederhauser has been honored by the governments of Peru, Panama, the Dominican Republic, and Mexico, and by institutions in Argentina, China, Costa Rica, Ecuador, the United States, Canada, Russia, and Poland.
+Niederhauser was honored by the governments of Peru, Panama, the Dominican Republic, and Mexico, and by institutions in Argentina, China, Costa Rica, Ecuador, the United States, Canada, Russia, and Poland.
 He received the first World Potato Congress Award in 1993 and a Recognition of Outstanding Contribution from the Global Initiative on Late Blight in 2002.